Your trusted partner in cosmetic care abroad

 Is Post-Bariatric Body Contouring Safe in Thailand?

-Yes — when performed at a JCI-accredited hospital by surgeons experienced with post-bariatric patients.
+Yes, when performed at a JCI-accredited hospital by surgeons experienced with post-bariatric patients.
 Thailand's leading hospitals have dedicated plastic surgery departments equipped for extended procedures, with ICU backup for complex cases.
 The key safety factor is surgeon experience specifically with massive weight loss patients, not just general cosmetic surgery.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 Will Insurance Cover Any of This?

 Post-bariatric body contouring is typically classified as cosmetic and not covered by insurance.
-However, some insurers provide partial coverage when documented medical necessity exists — for example, recurrent skin fold infections, functional impairment, or panniculectomy (removal of a hanging abdominal apron).
+However, some insurers provide partial coverage when documented medical necessity exists, for example, recurrent skin fold infections, functional impairment, or panniculectomy (removal of a hanging abdominal apron).
 Get documentation from your referring physician before travelling and check your policy terms.
 Even with partial coverage, the out-of-pocket savings in Thailand are usually substantial.

 Planning Your Trip to Thailand for Post-Bariatric Contouring